 Graduate Program in Southeast Asian Studies

-The Master’s Program in Southeast Asian Studies is an interdepartmental program centered on the study of the arts and cultural life in Southeast Asia and the diasporas.
+The Master’s Program in Southeast Asian Studies (SEAS) is an interdepartmental program centered on the study of the arts and cultural life in Southeast Asia and the diasporas.
 To understand Southeast Asia as a region, students need to make sense of and engage with its diverse expressive forms of culture (including visual arts, literature, and performance) which are crucial in building and maintaining individual as well as group identity both within and across national or ethnic boundaries.
-Additionally, the region will be studied with an emphasis on historical, religious, and ethnographical perspectives.
+Additionally, the region will be studied with an emphasis on historical, religious, and ethnographic perspectives.

 Requirements for Admission

 All applicants must comply with the standard admission requirements as established by the Graduate Division.
 In addition, applicants must:

 1) indicate a distinct interest in a region by way of their Statement of Purpose,

 2) submit a writing sample (preferably a past term paper or course essay) to demonstrate basic skills of scholarship, and

 3) choose which MA track: thesis based on research or comprehensive examination based on community service.

 Students may also apply concurrently for the Southeast Asian Studies M.A. – Ph.D.
 Track in Anthropology, Comparative Literature, Ethnic Studies, History, or Music.
 For more information on M.A. – Ph.D. tracks, please contact the Graduate Advisor.